WindowsCraft76/mini-cube/README.md

 # Mini Launcher Minecraft - [Download Page](https://github.com/WindowsCraft76/mini-launcher-minecraft/releases)
-*A launcher with a simple and easy-to-use interface!*
+*A launcher Minecraft with a simple and easy-to-use interface!*

 ### Project Overview:
-This is a launcher for Java Minecraft that doesn't require an official (cracked) account and is easy to use.
+This is a Minecraft Java launcher that doesn't require an official (hacked) account and is easy to use.

-I don't plan to release regular updates.
+**I don't plan to release regular updates.**

 ### Features:
 - All versions of Minecraft and automatic addition of new ones